The simple bullet journal setup guide for your weekly spreads.

 There are dozens of ways to set up the physical components of trackers.

-By the way, if you’d like to get even MORE inspiration from some great bullet journal accounts (of which pretty much all feature their own weekly layouts in some more, make sure to read about the 18 most inspirational bullet journal accounts of 2018!!
+Looking for MORE inspiration from some great bullet journal accounts (of which pretty much all feature their own weekly layouts)?
+Make sure to check out these super inspirational accounts!